 The towering piles of paperwork looked down on me as I sat across from the man sitting behind the desk, calmly pulling all the strings.
-In the midst of the pandemic, my dad, who owns an insurance company that has thus far been operating solely on face-to-face sales, made a decision: to shift their sales and marketing to the digital world.
-This decision was risky because the company would need to increase their expenses and cost to make the software, increasing internet bills and increasing hardware, but I realized that risk-taking was intrinsic to the job.
-I wanted to be a successful entrepreneur just like him.
-I have always been so afraid of making mistakes in practically everything, but in business and as an entrepreneur mistakes are bound to happen and knowing this I am obliged to make mistakes to learn and grow, recognizing this helps me get rid of the fear of failure.
-I also love business because there is no ceiling to how successful your business can get.
+Amid the pandemic, my dad who owns an insurance company that has thus far been operating solely on offline sales, made a decision: to shift their sales and marketing to the digital world.
+This was risky because the company would need to increase their expenses and cost to make the software, increasing internet bills and increasing hardware, but I realized that risk-taking was intrinsic to the job.

+I have always been afraid of making mistakes in practically everything, but as an entrepreneur you are bound to make mistakes.
+Recognizing this helps me get rid of the fear of failure.
+In business there is also no ceiling to how successful your business can become.
 There’s always something that an entrepreneur can do to their business to make it even more successful than it is.

-The man was my dad, the hardest working entrepreneur I know.
-He was always very passionate about his work and he seemed so content in doing it.
-That day, I knew I wanted to engulf myself in the business world.
-From when I was a kid he has always been a figure I look up to and I always wanted to be like him.
-Not only does being an entrepreneur help me resemble him, I was also very curious to experience the joy and exhilaration of being an entrepreneur.
+Therefore, I want to become a successful entrepreneur just like my dad.